 ii + 106 folios on paper (some similarities with Briquet 14726, “tête de boeuf,” Brescia, 1454), early foliation in pen in Arabic numerals in upper-right corner of verso throughout (ff.
 373-386, 389-480; current manuscript must have once belonged to a larger codex or group of volumes), early foliation in pen in Arabic numerals in upper-left corner of recto on ff.
 19-60 (numbered 1-42), modern foliation in pencil in Arabic numerals in upper-left corner of recto throughout (cited), complete but now bound out of order, quires i-iii were originally in the final position in the codex following the present f.
 106 (collation: i6 [including two unnumbered flyleaves, now added to the quire] ii6 iii8 iv8 [beginning f.
 19], v-xii10), abbreviation for the Hebrew words be-ezrat ha-shem (with God’s help) at the start of most new quires, horizontal catchwords in lower margin of verso throughout, ruled in blind (justification 90 x 77 mm.), written in calligraphic Italian square (incipits) and semi-cursive (text body) scripts in brown ink in 14 long lines throughout, enlarged incipits, partial vocalization by a later hand (ff.
 2v-5v, 92v), justification via abbreviation, use of anticipatory letters, and dilation of final letters, occasional strikethroughs and marginalia in Hebrew in hand of primary scribe, extensive marginalia in Latin throughout, often partially cropped at outer edges, some Latin headers, diagrams on ff.
 4rv, 9, decorated final word on f.
 7v, marginal manicule on f.
 52, charts on ff.
 53, 69v-70v, 106v, permutations of divine names on ff.
 54-61v.
 Slight scattered staining, dampstaining throughout sometimes causing ink to run (see especially ff.
 47v-53), darkened edges, some dog-earing, several folios strengthened along gutter, front flyleaves (ff. i-ii) mounted on strong paper, place name of scribe scratched out on f.
 13 and filled in (“Casale Monferrato”) by a later hand, small holes in outer edge of f.
 15 and in inner margin of f.
 106, catchword on f.
 106v indicates that what is now f.
 1 originally followed here.
 Bound in dark blue library buckram, Montefiore name lettered in gilt above Halberstam shelf mark (122) on spine, spine slightly split along joints, light damage to headcap and tailcap, modern paper pastedowns and flyleaves.
 Dimensions 135 x 104 mm.

 Commentaries on the ten sefirot played an important role in the emergence, dissemination, and study of symbolism in kabbalistic circles in the thirteenth and fourteenth centuries.
-The present elegantly-executed collection of five such texts is significant in part because of its relatively early provenance in the library of Cardinal Egidio da Viterbo (1472-1532), one of the leading Christian Hebraists of the Renaissance.
-Preserving extensive marginalia by the Cardinal, this is quite possibly the only manuscript from the Cardinal’s library (dispersed in 1527) still in private hands.
+The present elegantly-executed and relatively early collection of five such texts is also significant because of its provenance in the library of Cardinal Egidio da Viterbo (1472-1532), one of the leading Christian Hebraists of the Renaissance.
+Preserving extensive marginalia by the Cardinal, this is quite possibly the only Hebrew manuscript from the Cardinal’s library (dispersed in 1527) still in private hands.

 1. The scribe of our manuscript signed his name in the colophon (f.
 13): “Completed by the most junior of the students, Shabbetai ha-Kohen – may his Rock and Redeemer keep him – a resident of [filled in: Casale Monferrato].
 May the scribe be strong, and may he who reads this [book] and all of his books be strong and resolute, amen.”
 Though undated, the work can be assigned to the first half of the fifteenth century, based on the script.
 Rebound and now out of order; the present ff.
 1-18, once at the end of the codex, were placed at the beginning before f.
 19. It is for this reason that the catchword on f.
 106v matches the first word on f.
 1, and the colophon is inscribed on what is currently f.
 13 (with five blank leaves following the colophon).
 The book was originally much longer, or perhaps part of a series of volumes, since the earliest foliation begins with f.
 373. Presumably, one of the later owners recognized that f.
 19 originally came earlier in the codex than ff.
 1-18 and therefore began foliating from there (though he stopped at f.
 60 = f.
 42 in his count).